LukasBudach/pyside2-qtquick2-example/README.md

 # Example for a Neural Network GUI using PySide2

+> Still a work in progress!
+Tested for Python 3.6 and 3.7

 Install requirements by navigating to the root directory of the project and running:
 ``` sh
 pip install -r requirements.txt